-Though many research tools claim to make research “automated,” “plug and play” or even “unmoderated,” online qualitative research really requires creativity and nuance from your team.
-Most virtual research tools today are imperfect, and it is our job, as researchers, to adapt and create workarounds to get the most out of what we have at our disposal.
-When approached as a powerful, flexible tool, some platforms can go beyond being a mere complement to in-person research to a robust site for all ethnographic workflows.
-We want to share with you the keys to our success in maintaining quality insights when moving our ethnographic research studies online.
+Though many research tools claim to make research “automated,” “plug and play,” or even “unmoderated,” online qualitative research requires creativity and nuance from your team.
+Most virtual research tools today are imperfect.
+Our job as researchers is in adapting to gain the most from what we have at our disposal.
+When approached as a powerful, flexible tool, some research platforms can go beyond being a mere complement to in-person research to a robust site for all ethnographic workflows.
+We want to share the keys to our success in maintaining quality insights when moving our ethnographic research studies online.

-When sitting across from a participant we have plenty of resources at our disposal.
-Gesture, body language, shared space, objects, and movement all help us connect with out participants and elicit powerful stories and observations.
-How do we approach the challenge of doing robust ethnography when all of that is gone?
+When sitting across from a participant, we have plenty of resources at our disposal — gestures, body language, shared space, objects, and movement help us connect with our participants that produce elicit, powerful stories and observations.
+How do we approach the challenge of conducting rich ethnography when all of that is gone?
 How do we get juicy discoveries that lead to powerful realizations when we can only interact through a screen?
-In order to create compelling and honest engagement in remote research, we must embrace authenticity and creativity as our guiding principles.
+We must embrace authenticity and creativity as guiding principles to create compelling and honest engagement in our qualitative research methods.

 Create a Sense of Purpose

-- charting a course to the future of an industry
+- Charting a Course for the Future of an Industry

-Having an impact on some future creation can be a more personal and powerful incentive than just money.
-By offering a purpose-driven answer to “Why are we here?” you can lower the barriers between respondent and researcher and provide energy and motivation for their participation in the study.
+When respondents know they can impact a future creation, it can be a more personal and powerful incentive than just money.
+By offering a purpose-driven answer to “Why are we here?” you can lower the barriers between respondent and researcher, providing energy and motivation for their participation in the study.

 Always Be Human

-Just because we are using a machine does not mean that we should act like one.
-As we have all learned from constantly being on Zoom during the pandemic, it is easy to develop a sense of distance or detachment from the people you are communicating with remotely.
+Just because we are using a machine doesn’t mean we should act like one.
+As we have all learned from constantly being on Zoom, it’s easy to develop a sense of distance or detachment from the people you are communicating with remotely.
 If your participants feel this way, it will show in your data.
-Our team uses digital facilitation and communication techniques to keep the humanity present in our research from start to end.
+Conifer’s team uses digital facilitation and communication techniques to keep the humanity present in our research from start to end.

-As a moderator, you can help participants frame their experience as natural and authentic.
-Through the participant instructions, follow-up questions and reminder messages can reinforce an informal, conversations, playful, in a word, normal.
-Even small changes in terminology - like calling objects to be evaluated “gifts” instead of “stimuli” — creates a tone aligned with authentic human experiences.
-Gifts connect; stimuli create detachment.
+As a moderator, you can help participants frame their experiences naturally and authentically through respondent instructions, follow-up questions and reminder messages.
+These all can reinforce informal conversations, playful words, and in a sense, just a normal human interaction.
+Even small changes in terminology — such as calling evaluated objects “gifts” instead of “stimuli” — creates a tone aligned with authentic human experiences.
+“Gifts” connect; “stimuli” creates detachment.

-Building authentic humanity into your remote research will create sticky, impactful data and help you avoid responses that feel more like survey box-checking than rich qualitative insights.
+Creating authentic humanity into online qualitative research will create sticky, impactful data, so you avoid responses that feel like survey, box-checking bots.

 The Art of Provocation

-Triggering participants creativity is another great way to deepen participant engagement and help them to shed new light on their lives all while you listen and observe.
-The power of creativity sits in asking the interesting questions instead of the obvious ones.
-Instead of asking static questions, activities and missions that creatively provoke or reframe thinking can push participants to deeper insights about themselves.
-Opportunities to insert creativity can be found by simply reviewing the questions on your research guide.
+Triggering participants' creativity is another great way to deepen participant engagement and create an avenue for them to shed new light on their lives, all while you listen and observe.
+The power of creativity rests in asking interesting questions — instead of the obvious ones.
+Rather than asking static questions, activities and missions can provoke participants’ creative thinking to develop deeper insights.

-Consider having respondents write a love letter to a brand, product, service.
+Consider having respondents write a love letter to a brand, product, or service.

 There are many ways to stoke the creativity of participants.
-Collages and MadLib-like fill-in-the-blank exercises offer familiar structures through which to share.
-Like unboxing, these are also fun and liberating, while they push beyond System-1 reactions to more analytical reflection.
+Collages and MadLib, fill-in-the-blank exercises offer familiar structures through which to share and draw from.
+Like unboxing, these are fun and liberating ways to push the respondent beyond System-1 reactions to a more analytical reflection.

 Use Journeys as Narrative Tools

-Though often considered to be a research output, Journey maps are really just one form of a human universal storytelling.
+Though often considered a research output, customer journey maps are just one form of human-universal storytelling.
 With some examples and guidance, participants can visually illustrate what they did and how they felt along the way.
 Let them sketch, layer and title their journey along with any text.

 Encourage a Good Tantrum

-Lastly, do not underestimate the power of a rant.
-Nothing unites people more than communal griping.
-Encouraging venting or even creating a space for adult “tantrums” can be a fun way to give adults permission to complaint and vent.
-Any creative device that breaks mental and emotional barriers helps participants broker a deeper honesty, not just in their responses, but also in the responses of others.
+Lastly, do not underestimate the power of a rant during qualitative and ethnographic research.
+Nothing unites people more than a communal griping.
+Yes, you read that right.
+Encouraging venting or even creating a space for adult “tantrums” can be a fun way to give adults permission to share their most honest opinion.
+Any creative device that breaks mental and emotional barriers helps participants broker a deeper honesty — not just in their responses but in the responses of others.